-Narcissistic abuse can starts so slyly that is can it incredibly hard to be sure if that is what you are going through.
+The signs of narcissistic abuse can starts so slyly that it can be incredibly hard to be sure if that is what you are going through.
 When you are the victim your entire reality has been manipulated, warped, and distorted.
 You are a victim, you have been abused by a narcissist.

 Slowly in this relationship they have broken you.

-You have been manipulated, violated, demeaned, lied to, gaslighted, devauled, and called crazy.
+You have been manipulated, violated, demeaned, lied to, gaslighted, devalued, and called crazy.

 Your entire sence of self is gone, and you are left wondering who you even are.